Magnetic Separation

 Iron-stained quartz sand

-Removes iron-bearing minerals from glass sand or ceramic raw materials where Fe content must be below 0.02%.
+May remove iron-bearing minerals from glass sand or ceramic raw materials.
+The required Fe limit and achievable product must be confirmed by assay and testwork.

 Non-ferrous Metal Pre-treatment